data-tamer2410/data-tamer2410/README.md

 - [**Fashion MNIST Classifier 2.0**](https://github.com/data-tamer2410/ds-fashion-mnist-classifier-2.0)

-  **Tech Stack**: Keras, SciKit-Learn, Numpy, Matplotlib, Pandas, Streamlit, Docker.
+  **Tech Stack**: Keras, Scikit-Learn, Numpy, Matplotlib, Pandas, Streamlit, Docker.

   This project explores advanced techniques for image classification using the Fashion MNIST dataset, where I implemented multiple neural network architectures to enhance accuracy.
 The
   task involved classifying images of various clothing items based on grayscale data, using methods such as convolutional neural networks (CNN), VGG16 for feature extraction, and fine-